Arhamirfan/SFML-LUDO/README.md

 # SFML-LUDO
 Graphic (SFML) LUDO.
-Remember 1st install irvine32 library to make it working.
+Remember 1st install irvine32 library to make it working or else it will not work. after installing irvine library then add it to visual studio accordingly to it's paths.